Judges 15: Samson defeats the Philistines (15:9–20)

 Israelites are elsewhere portrayed as tending to collaborate with the enemy than to revolt (cf. Exodus 2:14; 5:21), thus the men of Judah would rather to hand over Samson to the Philistines to avoid an attack (cf. 2 Samuel 20:14–22).
 As many as 3,000 men of Judah came to Samson to bind him as instructed by the Philistines, but starting with an accusation of wrongdoing ('What is this that you have done to us?') to convince Samson to allow himself to be given over peacefully to the enemy.
 Samson went with the Philistines until Lehi before he had an outburst with a 'power fuelled by the divine frenzy', breaking the ropes that bind him with an imagery of 'fire' (verse 14), then using the jawbone of a donkey (another animal motif) to kill a thousand Philistine men.

-The basic elements of this fight recalls a similar pattern in Samson's fight with the lion oin the vineyards of Timnah as follows:
+The basic elements of this fight recalls a similar pattern in Samson's fight with the lion in the vineyards of Timnah as follows:

 Thereafter Samson used a proverb to declare his victory in a 'war-taunt' with word play of the root h-m-r (could mean 'donkey' or 'pile up', in parallel to the many slain Philistines as'heaps and heaps').
 The record of the amazing victory over the Philistines concludes with Samson's plea to God to quench his thirst, characteristically with a hyperbole if 'God intends to reward the hero of Israel with death by thirst' (verse 18).
 God responded by splitting open a spring from a rocky hollow (cf. Elijah and Moses) so that Samson could drink and be revived.
 Verse 20 marks the end of the first part of Samson epic, to be followed by the story of Samson's fall in the next chapter.